 - high expectations

 - intensive individualized interventions

 Project INCLUDE is federally funded by OSEP (Office of Special Education Programs) personnel preparation grant #H325K190092.
-INCLUDE scholars will receive a total of $29,500 of funding across the length of the program.
-This funding can cover tuition remission, benefits, and a monthly stipend.
+INCLUDE scholars will receive a total of $29,500 of scholarship funding across the length of the program.
 Scholars who receive funding through this program must complete a service obligation upon graduation.
-For each semester scholars are funded through the program, one year of special education services is required.
+For each year scholars are funded through the program, two years of special education services are required.
 Commonly, employment as a special education teacher or speech-language pathologist for children with disabilities or at risk of being diagnosed with disabilities fulfills this requirement.
 Scholars have a 5-year grace period to complete service obligations.
-Scholars can fulfill their service obligation anywhere across the U.S. OSEP guidelines only allow funding to be provided to U.S. citizens.
-If the service obligation is not fulfilled, scholars must pay back the scholarship in the form of a loan.
+Scholars can fulfill their service obligation anywhere across the U.S. If the service obligation is not fulfilled, scholars must pay back the scholarship in the form of a loan.
+OSEP guidelines only allow funding to be provided to U.S. citizens.